Shab-e-Barat is highly celebrated among Muslims, especially in Pakistan, India, Bangladesh, Malaysia, Indonesia, and the Maldives.

 Kalb was a big tribe, the members of which had a very large number of sheep.
 Therefore, the last sentence of the Hadith indicates the large number of people who are forgiven on this night by Allah Almighty.

 In yet another Tradition, she has reported Prophet Muhammad (PBUH) to have said, “This is the middle Night of Sha’ban.
 Allah frees in it a large number of the people from Fire, more than the number of the hair growing on the sheep of the tribe, Kalb.

 But He does not even look at a person who associates partners with Allah, or at a person who nourishes malice in his heart (against someone), or at a person who cuts off the ties of kinship, or at a man who leaves his clothes extending beyond his ankles (as a sign of pride), or at a person who disobeys his parents, or at a person who has a habit of drinking wine.”

 Although the chain of some of these Hadith suffers, when all these Hadiths are combined, it becomes clear that this night has some well-founded merits, and observing this night as a sacred night is not a baseless concoction.

 Therefore, there is no chance to neglect any weak Hadith as Daif or weak.
-Most importantly, for the proof of the merit of Night of Bara’ah, we do not need too many authentic Hadiths.
-Still, only a Sahih Hadith is sufficient for the virtue and great evidence of Night of Bara’ah.
+Most importantly, for the proof of the merit of the Night of Bara’ah, we do not need too many authentic Hadiths.
+Still, only a Sahih Hadith is sufficient for the virtue and significant evidence of the Night of Bara’ah.